888Lucy888/ConwaysGameOfLife/README.md

 - Celia Lucia Castañeda Arizaga

-## Before Running the Code:
+## Running the Code:
-- Have numpy and matplotlib libraries installed:
+- Download the text file and upload it to colab.
--         pip install numpy
+- Run the code in Google Colab:
--         pip install matplotlib
+-     Input: Universe Size (Grid Size = Universe Size x Universe Size)